-Page speed plays a crucial role in customer experience and sale conversions of e-commerce websites.
+Page speed plays a crucial role in user experience and sale conversions of e-commerce websites.
 And there are many easy ways to boost your site speed that we mentioned in the previous blogs.
 However, before knowing how to make your site better and faster, you should test your current performance.
 This blog will point out the top 20 Free web speed test tools.
 You can use it to check your online business performance.
 Let’s get started!

 Once you submit the URL of the website that needs testing, Google will run two analyses at the same time: